What is Duolingo English Test?

 2. How Is the Duolingo English Test Different from the IELTS?

 |Entirely computer-based test.||Paper-based and computer-based test.|

 |Appear any time.
 No prior appointments or booking of the slots is needed.||A proper schedule has to be followed to take the test.|

 |Take the test at your convenience.||Take the test at the designated test centres.|

 3. Which universities accept the Duolingo English Test?

 The list of universities that accept Duolingo English Test is quickly growing across the entire English speaking world, but always make sure to check with the institution you’re applying to first.

-Click here to check out which top universities in the UK accept Duolingo as of December 2022 (subject to change).
+Click here to check out which top universities in the UK accept Duolingo (subject to change).